fubark/cyber/docs/hugo/content/docs/toc/modules.md

 ---

 # Modules.
-Modules contain accessible static symbols under a defined namespace.
-By default, importing another Cyber script returns its module with exported symbols.
+Modules have their own namespace and contain accessible static symbols.
+By default, importing another Cyber script returns a module with its declared symbols.

 ## Importing.
 Import declarations create a local alias to the module referenced by the import specifier.
 The Cyber CLI comes with some builtin modules like `math` and `test`.
 If the specifier does not refer to a builtin module, it looks for a Cyber script file relative to the current script's directory.
 An embedder can integrate their own module loader.